-When thinking about fun things to do with our littlest friends while visiting the Whiteface Region, Santa's Workshop always comes to mind.
+When thinking about family activities in the Adirondacks, Santa's Workshop always comes to mind.
 Check out this blog from our archives (originally published 8/8/14) and then start planning your family-friendly vacation.
 Time flies, make sure to hit this treasure before the littles hit 48" and stop believing!

 Santa’s Workshop: Seeing is Believing…